SystemsApproach/ops/lifecycle.rst

    :width: 600px
    :align: center

-   Sequence of tests, corresponding to the stages of the CI/CD pipeline.
+   Sequence of tests along the feature timeline, as implemented by the CI/CD pipeline.

 One of the challenges in crafting a testing strategy is deciding whether a given test belongs in the set of Smoke tests that gate